clfiore11/project_conduit/README.md

 * `site_url`, also known as the content URL, and `site_name` is a segment of the URL that indicates the site you are logging into.
 You can verify what your site_url and site name is by navigating to your site in your browser, and identifying how your site appears in the URL path.

 [Optional] Enviornment:
-*  If you have multiple Tabelau Server instances, use environment to delineate between them.
+*  If you have multiple Tabeleau Server instances, use environment to delineate between them.
 This information is typically held by your Tableau admin.